apache/spark/docs/howto/operator/google/cloud/cloud_sql.rst

 CloudSQLDeleteInstanceOperator
 ------------------------------

-Deletes a Cloud SQL instance in Google Cloud Platform.
+Deletes a Cloud SQL instance in Google Cloud.

 It is also used for deleting read and failover replicas.